Josh Bell Preview, Player Props: Marlins vs. Nationals

 Josh Bell At The Plate

-- Bell has had at least one RBI in 37.7% of his games this season (46 of 122), with two or more RBI 11 times (9.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 37.4% of his games this year, Bell has tallied at least one RBI.
+In 11 of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.